ocaml/ocaml.org/data/tutorials/language/0lg_10_polymorphic_variants.md

 - : a -> bool = <fun>
 ```

 Without this, previously entered ones are no longer reachable.
 This can be worked around using modules.
-This is explained in _Real World OCaml_ (FIXME: this exact section and add link).
+This is explained in [Reusing Field Names](https://dev.realworldocaml.org/records.html#scrollNav-3)
+) of the _Real World OCaml_ book written by Yaron Minsky and Anil Madhavapeddy.

 This problem never happens with polymorphic variants.
 When a tag appears several times in an expression, it must be with the same type, that's the only restriction.
 This makes polymorphic variants very handy when dealing with multiple sum types sharing constructors.